An Original Rock Band

 (The story so far)

-Shift Seven is an unsigned original rock band from Central PA that write and perform in the 'Classic Rock' style.
+Shift Seven is an unsigned original rock band from Central PA that write and perform in the 'Classic Guitar Rock' style.

 Terry Gayhart is one of the founding members whose expertise is well rounded in guitar, bass and vocals.
 The joy that he puts into his voice and fingers is apparent.
 His writing ability is the foundation upon which the band depends.
 The voice of his guitar is recognizable immediately.
 It flows from him naturally.
 His patience and experience is priceless.
 Some of his influences include Tommy Boland, Joe Walsh, Jimmy Paige and Robin Trower.
 His flexibility in this trio is essential.